kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 ```

-When an additional public network is configured, you can specify the public network that needs to be expanded through externalSubnet.
-In the above configuration, external204 and extra are optional.
+If you want to use an additional public network, you need to explicitly specify the public network to be extended through externalSubnet.
+In the above configuration, the extended public network is extra.

 ### 3.2 ovn-snat corresponds to a pod IP